 We can say that man is unable to think or to speak without using all four elements simultaneously.
 It is not the elements that differ in poetry, science, politics or religion.
 It is their arrangement.
 Man's mind is always complex, because it has to reflect the cross of our reality.
-Man's mind is rooted in a soal which is able to take on the different forms of traject, object, subject and preject because it has to fight on all these four fronts of life in every given moment.
+Man's mind is rooted in a soul which is able to take on the different forms of traject, object, subject and preject because it has to fight on all these four fronts of life in every given moment.

-At this point, Mr. Karl Buehler's investigations fit into cur own discoveries.
+At this point, Mr. Karl Buehler's investigations fit into our own discoveries.
 However, it cannot be the purpose of this paper to deal with his studies in detail since he separates thought and language throughout.
 Our main purpose is the unity of the human cosmos, and the due process of life, death, resurrection, through which all mental energies flow.

 Several applications have been given.
 In grammar, our mother-tongue should be presented to us as the introduction into the secrets of personality.
-In literature, books are all failures or losses for the sound equilibrium of national consciousness.
+In literature, books are all failures or gains for the sound equilibrium of national consciousness.
 Any one-sidedness of literature will be visited upon the nation by fatal suppressions of reality.
 And in philosophy the "cogita" obliges us to limit scientific thought to its proper field and time.
-Hobedy "shall" think twenty-four hours a day, and nobody can use his mental powers in one "style" only.
+Nobody "shall" think twenty-four hours a day, and nobody can use his mental powers in one "style" only.
 He is bound to alternate between them.

-The "cogita", this charter of the scientist, is after all a subspecies of the general "Mark, Hear, Listen" which we extend to all nan so naively whenever we lecture or teach or write books.
-And it is at this point, or better, this end of our rapid sketch, does not where we can reap the finest fruit of the new method.
-The only Overlook. possible content of any human ethics which (is not overlooking man's most human capacity completely is revealed now.
+The "cogita," this charter of the scientist, is after all a subspecies of the general "Hark, Hear, Listen" which we extend to all man so naively whenever we lecture or teach or write books.
+And it is at this point, or better, this end of our rapid sketch, where we can reap the finest fruit of the new method.
+The only possible content of any human ethics which does not overlook man's most human capacity completely is revealed now.
 Any set of Pelagian rules for good behaviour will always end in utter failure when it pretends to go beyond pure conventions and utilitarianism, because it denies man's freedom and our life's incalculability.

-Any substantial ethics aims at the non-human side of our experi-ence, the moological mechanics of outside happenings.
-But the quiver of true ethics holds no other arrows but the Imperatives derived from man's talk with the universe.
+Any substantial ethics aims at the non-human side of our experience, the zoological mechanics of outside happenings.
+But the quiver of true ethics holds no other arrows but the imperatives derived from man's talk with the universe.
 They run all like the first commandment: Hark, give ear!
 It is man's duty to hear and to listen to the voices of love and wisdom and the law.
 For the rest he is free.
 There is no such thing as an ethical material code.
 For might he not hear a voice louder and more true than all these?
-The only othical command which church and society can im-The only ethical command which church and society can impose on man is: Give ear, think it over.
+The only ethical command which church and society can impose on man is: Give ear, think it over.
 The first thing society must guarantee to its members is time for recollection and reconsideration.
 It is the first need in our laws about marriage, for example.